ejparnell/intro-to-mongodb/README.md

 ```

 - `console.log` - Logging to the console what the results are from the `.find()`.
 Just like if we were to add `2 + 2` in a JavaScript file, to see the outcome of that add action, we would need to throw it into a `console.log`.
-- `db` - The database that we are currently using.
+- `db` - The database we are currently using.
 Since we are running this with our connected shell, we can change our database using the `use` command.
 The current database is displayed on the command line in the shell.
 - `tng` - The collection we want to read from.
 Unlike with a create method, if we make a spelling mistake here, it will not create a misspelled collection; it will just give us an error or no response.
-- `find` - MongoDB Collection method to find all or a subset of documents in a collection.
+- `find` - The MongoDB Collection method finds all or a subset of documents in a collection.

 Again, let's use the documentation to see what this method expects. [db.collections.find()](https://www.mongodb.com/docs/manual/reference/method/db.collection.find/).

-This method can have up to three parameters.
-All of them are optional.
-We will just focus on the first parameter, which is the query.
+This method can have up to three parameters, all of which are optional.
+We will focus on the first parameter, which is the query.
 The query will be an object we pass in with key/value pairs representing what we are searching for.

 Now that we know what this method expects let's use it.
 Back in `bin/index.js`: